 Sporadic attacks still continue in the province, with a series of bombings in July prompting Iraqi security forces to declare a state of emergency there.

-The withdrawal of US forces from towns and cities in Iraq at the end of June had raised concern that the country would see a resurgence in violence.
+The withdrawal of US forces from towns and cities in Iraq at the end of June had raised concern that the country would see a renewed surge in violence.

-There have also been a series of attacks in areas of northern Iraq where tension is high between majority Arabs, ethnic Kurds and other minorities.
+There have also been a series of attacks in areas of northern Iraq where tension is high between Arabs, Kurds and other minorities.

-The violence has shaken public confidence just months ahead of January’s national elections.
+The violence has shaken public confidence ahead of national elections in January.